ver045/Python_API_Challenge/README.md

 ## Part I - WeatherPy

 Create a Python script to visualize the weather of 500+ cities across the world of varying distance from the equator.
-To accomplish this, you’ll be utilizing a simple Python library, the OpenWeatherMap API, and a little common sense to create a representative model of weather across world cities.
+To accomplish this, you’ll be utilizing a simple Python library and the OpenWeatherMap API to create a representative model of weather across world cities.

 Build a series of scatter plots to showcase the following relationships: